-We used the figure/ground illusion above to illustrate one of the central concepts in our book, Uncommon Sense.
+We used the figure/ground illusion above to illustrate one of the central concepts in our book, can you buy Clomiphene at gnc Uncommon Sense.

 By the way, we do want to know what you saw when you first looked at the illusion above.
 Tell us in the comment box below.